Are energy prices going down?

 To meet our legally binding target of net-zero emissions by 2050, the UK will have to replace much of its gas, oil, and petrol usage with electricity.

-As the popularity of electric vehicles and heat pumps surges, we’ll end up increasing our electricity consumption by 50% between 2020 and 2035, according to consultancy firm McKinsey.
+As the popularity of electric vehicles and heat pumps surges, we’ll end up increasing our electricity consumption by 50% between 2020 and 2035, according to the Climate Change Committee.

 We’ll also have to increasingly derive our electricity from renewable sources like solar, wind, and hydropower.